What you should do if you’ve received the Johnson & Johnson coronavirus vaccine

 Though the known cases are all among women of childbearing age, “at this time it’s not clear that there is any association with the oral contraceptive pill,” Marks said.
 Of course, it’s difficult to make any generalizations based on six cases.

 And it’s important to remember how rare this condition is.
-Among people with normal platelet counts, the disease affects between 2 million and 14 million people.
-That is an annual figure, however, and the Johnson & Johnson vaccine has been distributed for only six weeks.
+Among people with normal platelet counts, the disease affects between 2 to 14 per million people per year.
+The Johnson & Johnson vaccine has been distributed for only six weeks.
 The blood clots also appear to be similar to problems caused by the AstraZeneca vaccine in Europe.

 European regulators said it was “plausible” that the clots were linked to that vaccination.
 Johnson & Johnson disclosed Tuesday that the cases were being reviewed with European regulators and said the company was delaying its rollout there.